 MANY MANY years ago my grandma planted a whole bunch of thorn apples and their deep red blossoms are just stunning.
 We also have several crab apple trees around and they are the prettiest thing you could ever hope to see.
 They fill out with a bounty of white blossoms that bumble bees just love to burrow into.
 (I LOVE bees and want our own hive some day, for now I refuse to mow our lawn so they have the dandelions for as along as possible) When I need a break on the house I just go out to the yard and smell all of the incredible aromas of spring on a 100 year old farm.
 My grandma’s two old flower beds are full of irises, peonies, poppies, milk weed and all sorts of other things that are growing in this year like they haven’t grown in for many many years.
 There is a part of me that believes they are growing in because we are here.

 In the house I am still taping and mudding and sanding and then mudding and sanding and then mudding and sanding some more.
-One more weekend (this coming) Joe will finish hanging the last of the sheet rock on the walls and bead board on the ceilings.
+One more weekend (this coming) Joe will help me finish hanging the last of the sheet rock on the walls and bead board on the ceilings.
 I have been working every night to get the mudding done so we won’t be waiting on me.
 Almost there though!